Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 This newer construction utilizes DUMMY THICC pads, a more robust headband adjustment mechanism, and a slightly different overall aesthetic.

-Comfort is still phenomenal and you won’t have to adjust them much at all, but do be aware that they slide a tad.
+Comfort is still phenomenal and you won’t have to adjust them much at all, but do be aware that they slide around a tad.

 I opted for a roughly 3dB reduction at around 9-10kHz.